ekuecks/Ethno50B/final_notes.md

 8. Vibrant scene in Chicago
 9. World Saxophone Quartet (New York)
     - Elements of Free
-    - 2 alto, 1 tenor, 1 bari (compared to traditional 1 soprano instead of second alto)
+    - 2 alto (Julius Hemphill, Oliver Lake), 1 tenor, 1 bari (compared to traditional 1 soprano instead of second alto)
+    - "Metamorphosis" from our listening list
 10. Make up new changes as the song develops
 11. During Civil Rights movement
     - Musical militancy